 Because high-intensity intervals are performed at full throttle, it takes longer for your metabolism to return to its normal resting rate than with other forms of exercise.
 Researchers have found that HIIT actually doubles your metabolic rate for 30 minutes post-workout.
-In fact, in the 24 hours post-HIIT workout, you continue burning fat and calories as your body works to recover.
+In fact, in the 24 hours post-HIIT workout, you continue burning calories as your body works to recover.

 Reduces Your Risk

 Compared to moderate exercise, high intensity interval training can be more successful at reversing risk factors that contribute to metabolic syndrome—a combination of high blood pressure and cholesterol, abdominal obesity and insulin resistance that increases your odds of suffering from a heart attack or developing diabetes.